• Skip to primary navigation

 Kathi roll filling:

-• 1 red pepper - sliced vertically into 0.5cm or ¼ inch sticks
+• 1 red bell pepper sliced into sticks

-• 1 green pepper - sliced vertically into 0.5cm or ¼ inch sticks
+• 1 green bell pepper sliced into sticks

 • ¼ tsp ground turmeric